leebert/naptime-site-deprecated/README.md

 **Javascript Conventions**
 - In Javascript files I prefix everything with `js_[x]_` where `[x]` is the first one or two letters of the filename.
 I do this so that if I reference a variable or function in a different file I know who is responsible for it.
 - In HMTL files I prefix things that are modified by Javascript with a `js_`.
-- In CSS and HTML files I  prefix things with a `c-` to indicate components.

 **Other Notes**
 - I'm using [Design Tokenizer](https://www.figma.com/community/plugin/767048666042724266/Design-Tokenizer) (a plugin I created for [Figma](http://figma.com/)) to *almost* directly integrate Figma content into my code base.